Rebalance

 The Search Service automatically partitions its indexes across all Search nodes in the cluster, ensuring optimal distribution, following rebalance.

 To achieve this, in versions of Couchbase Server prior to 7.1, by default, partitions needing to be newly created were entirely built, on their newly assigned nodes.
-In 7.1+, by default, new partitions are instead created by the transfer of partition files from old nodes to new nodes: this significantly enhances performance.
+In 7.1 and later versions, by default, new partitions are instead created by the transfer of partition files from old nodes to new nodes: this significantly enhances performance.
 This is an Enterprise-only feature, which requires all Search Service nodes either to be running 7.1 or later; or to be running 7.0.2, with the feature explicitly switched on.

-Community Edition clusters that are upgraded to Enterprise Edition 7.1+ thus gain this feature in its default setting.
+Community Edition clusters that are upgraded to Enterprise Edition 7.1 and later versions thus gain this feature in its default setting.
 Community Edition clusters that are upgraded to Enterprise Edition 7.0.2 can have this feature switched on, subsequent to upgrade.

 During file transfer, should an unresolvable error occur, file transfer is automatically abandoned, and partition build is used instead.

 The file-transfer feature can be enabled and disabled by means of the REST API.
-See Rebalance Based on File Transfer.
+See Search Manager Options.

 Query Service